w3c/wai-quick-start/source/developing.html.erb.md

 {:.attach_permalink}
 ## Reflect the reading order in the code order

 Ensure that the order of elements in the code matches the logical order of the information when presented visually.
-This can be checked by removing CSS styling and comparing the order of the content with the visual hierarchy of the page.
+This can be checked by removing <abbr>CSS</abbr> styling and comparing the order of the content with the visual hierarchy of the page.

 {::nomarkdown}
 <%= example %>